 Are you making price changes, but not achieving desired sales?

 Most retailers are aware of this.
 And to remain competitive, they use Pricing Technologies that help them gain a competitive edge.
-The key strategy with this is to look at Competitors’ Price first.
-This way, a retailer can use dynamic pricing for its product to offer a better deal to customers.
-Even $0.01 lower than the competitor will have a better chance of winning sales.
+The key tactic is to look at Competitors’ Price first.
+With this data, a retailer can use dynamic pricing to offer a better deal to its customers.
+Even offering $0.01 lower than the competitor will have a better chance of winning sales.

-How often do you change your product prices?
+How often should you change your product prices?

-For a real-life example, a leading retailer in Sporting Goods approached us for Price Intelligence Solutions after facing fierce competition and high price volatility in the market.
+A leading retailer in Sporting Goods approached us for Price Intelligence Solutions after facing fierce competition and high price volatility in their market.

-So, if you are wondering why your sales have no growth impact even though you are making price changes, then the frequency of price change or inability to price dynamically may be the reason.
+If you are wondering why your sales isn’t getting impact despite making price changes, the frequency of price change may be a reason.
 Keeping prices flat when competitors are pricing dynamically is a bad strategy.
-To stay ahead, you need to change the price as much as required by the market — especially in a volatile market.
+To stay ahead, you must change prices as required by the market — especially in a highly price competitive category.

-However, do not ignore your Profit Margins while making price changes.
-You must track your costs as well as prices and not go below a floor price, even if your competitors do.
+When making price changes, do not ignore your Profit Margins.
+You must track your costs and not go below floor price, even if your competitors do.
 This is counterproductive.
 If you want the same level of success our existing client is achieving, sign up here for free.